Insuring your RV is essential, whether you plan to live in your RV full-time or use it for occasional trips.

 - Personal property coverage: Covers the cost of replacing any damaged or stolen personal effects.
 This includes clothing, furniture, jewelry and computers, for example.

 - Total loss replacement: Replaces your RV with an equal or similar model if your vehicle is ever stolen or totaled in an accident.
 In other cases, the insurer might reimburse you the original purchase price.
-Note that lenders might require this coverage if you finance your RV.
+Note that lenders may require this coverage if you finance your RV.

 - Full-time RV liability coverage: Adds extra liability, and medical expenses coverage if you live in your RV for six months or more each year.